 Of course, times will vary according to your area and your will power!
-Then, just break up the toffee into smaller pieces, and you can dive in.
+Then, just break up the saltine cracker candy into smaller pieces, and you can dive in.

 - 50 Saltine Crackers

-- 1 pound butter, two sticks
+- 1 cup butter 2 sticks

 - 1 cup brown sugar

-- 1 1/2 cups semi sweet chocolate chips
+- 1 ½ cups semi sweet chocolate chips

 - seasonal candy sprinkles